How to avoid travel chaos on road and rail this Christmas and New Year

 Bus/Coach

-National Express and FlixBus will operate many hundreds of coach journeys between them on Christmas Day and Boxing Day, including to and from airports.
+National Express, Megabus and FlixBus will operate many hundreds of coach journeys between them on Christmas Day and Boxing Day, including to and from airports.

 National Express has added departures between central London and Luton and Stansted airports, as well as extra coaches from Bristol, Norwich, Manchester and Livepool to London.
 Additional services will also connect Liverpool with Manchester (city and airport) and Leeds.
 More coaches will run from South Wales and Bristol to Heathrow and Gatwick airports.